-If you do not make a payment according to the due dates outlined, you may incur late fees and have a hold placed on your CalCentral account.
+If you do not make a payment according to the due dates outlined, you may have a hold placed on your CalCentral account.
 Log in to CalCentral to find out if you have any holds, and if so, follow the instructions on clearing them.

 Tuition & Fees

 UC Berkeley students pay several types of fees, including a campus fee, registration fees, student services fee and others.
 Fees are automatically billed to student accounts and will be reflected on students’ monthly bills.
 All fees are subject to change.

 If included in your fellowship, registration fees, and/or nonresident supplemental tuition will be credited directly to your CalCentral account.
 If your fees have not been paid, please contact your academic department.

 If you are employed as a GSI, GSR, Reader, or Tutor, you will receive salary and, if eligible, benefits (fee remission).
 Fee remission is a benefit of eligible employment, which offsets specific assessed fees in your CalCentral account.
 Fee remission only generates if there is an eligible GSI, GSR, Reader, or Tutor appointment in the payroll system.
 If you have not received your fee remission, please contact the department administrator in the department for which you will be employed.
 To learn more about graduate student academic appointments, (employment) please refer to the GSI, GSR, Reader, Tutor Guide and the Fee Remission Program Bulletin.

 Residency for purposes of tuition is decided by the campus Residence Deputy — that means the decision is made at a campus-level, by UC Berkeley on behalf of the University of California.
 The classifications are based on the Statement of Legal Residence (SLR) and supporting documentation.
 Decisions are governed by policies of the University of California.